andrewaddo/awsbaseline/content/security/IAM/_index.md

 AWS Identity and Access Management (IAM) is a web service that helps you securely control access to AWS resources.
 You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.

-You can watch the video below to have a quick over of IAM
+You can watch the video below to have a quick overview of IAM

 [(https://www.youtube.com/watch?v=Ul6FW4UANGc)](https://www.youtube.com/watch?v=Ul6FW4UANGc)
 {{< youtube id="Ul6FW4UANGc" >}}